EMTT | Cleveland Health Center

+If you're dealing with a musculoskeletal condition, you're not alone.
 Musculoskeletal pain and inflammation are among the most common causes of both chronic and acute discomfort worldwide.
 Conditions such as back pain and osteoarthritis, as well as common sports-related issues like tendon and joint inflammation, can significantly limit daily activity and reduce overall quality of life.

 Extracorporeal Magnetotransduction Therapy (EMTT) is a non-invasive therapy developed specifically to help address these concerns.
-Unlike traditional magnetic field therapies, EMTT uses a higher oscillation frequency and stronger magnetic field strength (often described as greater effective transduction power).
+Unlike traditional magnetic field therapies, EMTT uses a higher oscillation frequency and stronger magnetic field strength — often described as greater effective transduction power.
 These properties are thought to stimulate the body's natural repair response and support healing within affected tissues.

 EMTT therapy device